seagyn/the-social-links/readme.txt

 1. Navigate to Plugins->Add New
 1. Search for "The Social Links" and click "Install Now"
-1. Click "Settings" once you have installed the plugin to configure your social network links.
+1. Click “Settings” once you have installed the plugin to configure your social network links or look under Appearance -> The Social Link Settings
+1. Go to your widgets and add the "The Social Link" widget to your sidebar.

 Installation via FTP